luiscabus/ufal-java-payroll/Readme.md

-# Welcome to my payroll!
+# Welcome to my payroll (Refactored)!

 Hi!
 I'm a CS Grad at **Universidade Federal de Alagoas - UFAL**.
 My professor, Baldoíno Fonseca, have instructed us to build a simple amateur payroll software in **JAVA** with the functionalities described below.
+After that we were requested to refactor ir.

 ## Compiling and running